ignaciohrdz/FLAT-O/README.md

 Finally, you can change the display size with the argument `-d`.
 This example scales the images so that the largest dimension is 512 pixels long (but it won't affect the original images):

     python annotate.py -i path\to\your\images -x your\xml\folder -t 20 -d 512

+Remember that in order to train a shape predictor `dlib` requires the XML files (train and test) to be in the same folder as the images.

 #### ⚠ How to annotate eyes and lips